Windows OS Hub

 }

-You can use the Get-NetTCPConnection cmdlet in various scenarious.
+You can use the Get-NetTCPConnection cmdlet in various scenarios.
 For example, you can create a simple PowerShell script to track if the connection is established from the specific IP address to the specified local port and display a pop-up notification to the administrator.

 In the following example, a PowerShell script checks if a connection from the specified IP address appears on the default RDP port 3389.
-If the connection appears, the script will display a pop-up notification and logs the date and time of the connection to a text file:
+If the connection appears, the script will display a pop-up notification and log the date and time of the connection to a text file:

 $SourceIP = “192.168.13.125”